Everything you need to know about Construction Estimating Software

 3. AI-Powered Takeoff: AI automatically reads and analyzes the uploaded documents, annotates the drawings, and performs material takeoff based on the plans and specifications.

 Ready to dive in?
-Try Beam AI for free or Book a demo.
+Book a demo.

 Table of content